inspired by the science of Geology

 The term 'climate change' is detached from physical effects; things change, so what?
 Two of the many tangible consequences of climate change are sea level rise and mass extinction, more properly called mass extirpation, because extinction implies the possible absence of human agency.

 Drawings of critically endangered birds have been made at three locations in Torbay, 24 species in all.
 The artworks were designed to last four to six weeks, so now it is likely there is little left to see.
 This map shows where they are/were located.
-You comment on the birds and art on this site ...
+You can find information about the birds and comment, click thumbnails below ...